 Local Attractions

 For those visiting Stow-on-the-Wold from afar and planning on staying for a week or long weekend, there are plenty of local attractions to keep you busy for the duration of your stay.
+Spend a day exploring the town and its attractions, and enjoy a short walk to nearby sites to fully experience the charm of Stow.
+Stow-on-the-Wold is also an ideal base for exploring the surrounding area, including picturesque villages and beautiful countryside.
+Within a 20-minute car journey, you can visit several famous gardens such as Hidcote Manor and Snowshill Manor.
 Despite its old-world charm and scenic, rural landscapes, Stow-on-the-Wold offers contemporary dining, shopping and attractions for visitors of all ages and interests.

 This charming, family-owned hotel overlooks the historic Stow-on-the-Wold market square and features picturesque gardens full of vibrant colours and fragrances throughout the spring and summer months.